Computational-Biology-TUe/8BB020_Intro-machine-learning/README.md

 - **Written exam:** 70%
 - **Practical work (Projects 1 & 2):** 30%
   - Each project contributes **equally (15%)** to the final grade.

-The written exam is designed to **assess your understanding** of the topics covered in the course.
-The exam will consist of a **combination of open-ended questions and multiple-choice questions**.
-It covers **all material from the lectures**, unless the instructor explicitly states otherwise.
-Do not assume that only practical content or example questions reflect the scope of the exam.

 Intermediate feedback will be provided as grades to the first assignment.